 Her work has been featured in Cityscape, JPER, Urban Geography, Housing Studies, and the Federal Reserve Bank of Atlanta’s Community and Economic Development Discussion Paper Series.
-My research has been featured in the Economist, New York Times Magazine, the Washington Post, the New York Times, Bloomberg’s Businessweek, NPR’s Morning Edition, ABC’s Good Morning America, the Atlanta Journal Constitution, Univision, and Radio New Zealand, among other news outlets.
+Her research has been featured in the Economist, New York Times Magazine, the Washington Post, the New York Times, Bloomberg’s Businessweek, NPR’s Morning Edition, ABC’s Good Morning America, the Atlanta Journal Constitution, Univision, and Radio New Zealand, among other news outlets.

 Jairo Garcia is the former Director of Climate Policies and Renewables with the City of Atlanta and author of Atlanta’s Climate Action Plan.
 He teaches Sustainable Urban Development, Sustainable Cities Studio, and Introduction to Land Use Planning in the School of City and Regional Planning, and Climate Policy in the School of Public Policy.
 His work focuses on urban sustainability and climate policies with an emphasis on mobility, urban food systems, and equity.
 In 2017, he received the National Individual Climate Leadership Award conferred by the EPA and C2ES.
 This award recognized his leadership in addressing climate change and engaging organization, peers, and partners.
 Jairo holds a BSEE degree, an MSc in Computer Networks Management, an MSc in Sustainability Management, and a Doctoral degree in Educational Technology and Sustainability.

 Michaela Master is a Master’s of City and Regional Planning student at Georgia Tech, with a specialization in environment and health planning.
 She received her undergraduate degree from the Ohio State University in Environment, Economy, Development, and Sustainability, with a minor in City and Regional Planning.
 Prior to joining the UCL team, she worked as an Americorps VISTA at an affordable housing agency and an associate at a sustainable investment analytics firm.
 She’s interested in the relationship between the built environment, social determinants of health, and environmental wellbeing, and is excited to build on these interests and support resilient planning efforts as a Graduate Research Assistant with the UCL.